ehtisham01/final-year-project/README.md

 step_1:
-Donwload packages from nuget package manager in visual studio Go to tools and click on Nuget Package Manager, and then click Package Manager Console, where you can restore button and click on restore button to add packages.
+Donwload packages from nuget package manager in visual studio Go to tools and click on Nuget Package Manager, and then click Package Manager Console, where you can see restore button and click on restore button to add packages.

 step-2:
 Update connection string in order to connect to database.